LuisSousa3/rvt-ssm-kalman-ebssa/README.md

 Evaluation writes the test metrics plus one MP4, tracking CSV, and tracking PNG for each test sequence used by the evaluation.

-Keep source code in git.
-Do not commit `data/`, checkpoints, logs, or generated results.